tradle/models/docs/creatingNewProduct.md

   ]
 }
 ```
-Index part of the MyProduct shuld be just blindly copied :).
+Index part of the MyProduct should be just blindly copied :).